| would evolve into a painful process of dissolution,

 the past were conveniently forgotten and all credibility put

-in doubt, where trust, confidence, and protection
+in doubt, where trust, confidence, and protection | could only possibly be regained through a

 successful endeavour to reassert one's relevance.
 For the